 The PDF crochet pattern is a great solution for those who prefer to work offline, need additional sizes of the pattern, or just want to support my work.
 This beautifully designed PDF pattern can be found in shops on Etsy, Ravelry, and Love Crafts.

 * This PDF instructions include one additional size.
 The fee compensates for the ad revenue I would make if you had to visit the site to access the instructions.
 Thank you for your support!

 Crochet Baby Bonnet Pattern – Back To Basics

-The pattern for crochet baby romper is written in two simple steps:
+The pattern for crochet baby bonnet is written in two simple steps:

 - bonnet and

-This is a crochet pattern for 0 – 6 months size.
-The 6 – 12 months size is available in the PDF pattern.
+This is a crochet pattern for baby size.
+More sizes are available in the PDF pattern.
 You can purchase the PDF pattern here.
 Thank you for your support!

 Take the Worsted weight yarn in the color of your choice and 4.0 mm crochet hook and create a magic ring.

 Round 1: Ch 2.
 Work 10 dc sts into the magic ring.
 Pull the tail and close the magic ring.
 Join the round with a ss. = 10 sts.